 - Boost direct investments.
 Under common market and union economies, capital is free to flow, encouraging companies to increase investment and create jobs in some member countries.

 - Access to cheaper and more abundant capital.
-Under an economic union, companies can take advantage of member countries that have more developed financial markets.
+Under an economic union, companies can take advantage of member countries’ more developed financial markets.

 - Encourage specialization.
 Increased trade allows for increased specialization, whereby member countries develop the most efficient industries.